Krematorij: History

 In 2001 guitarist Dmitry Terentyev become Andrey Murashov's successor.
 Terentyev's arrival revitalised the band creatively, and in 2002 a new album titled "Mithology" was released by Soyuz Records, showing a wide variety of musical styles.

 Krematorij celebrated its 20th anniversary by playing a number of shows in Russia and abroad.
 A new DVD containing footage of a show performed in the Gorbunov Palace of Culture was released in 2004.
 Krematorij toured in USA, Europe and Israel, performing their hits "Tanya", "Kondrati", "Trash Wind", "Ugly Elsa", "Saxy Cat", "Strawberry with Ice", "Little Girl", "Katmandu" and many others.

 In 2006 Armen Grigoryan starts new project 3' Angel and releases album Chinese Tank.
 He became the only artist in the history of Nashestvie festival, who performed at the festival with two groups, Krematorij and 3' Angel.

 In 2008 Krematorij's album Amsterdam was awarded by the "Golden Disk" of All-Russian Association of the Phonographic Industry.
 The tour in support of the album, called A Tour to the Amsterdam, started in the spring of 2008.
 Their song "Amsterdam" headed the Top 13 of Russian Nashe Radio for several weeks.
 The same done "Chemodan Prezidenta" in 2013.
 According to the critics, with a new line-up, Krematorij "remains one of the most authentic rock bands of the Russian music scene".

-In 2013 Krematorij had a great concert tour dedicated to its 30th anniversary.
-Then, after almost three years of touring, Krematorij returned to the studio to write and record its new studio album.
-The album was released in 2016.

 The next album Hunter was recognized as one of the best rock albums of 2021 by the "Reproductor" Russian portal and one of the best albums of 2021 according to an open vote on the Musecube.org portal.

+In June 2023 the group released a collection of their best songs translated into different languages "The Big One".